 The District Resource Centre is planning THE BIG MOVE to the SBO Annex in the last two weeks of June.
-The deadline for signing out items will be June 1st.
-Unfortunately, this also means we will need all of the resources you may have returned to the DRC by JUNE 8th.
+Please send the items you have signed out back to the DRC as soon as possible.
+Thank you.

 Our district has purchased a vast set of ERAC websites and links that offer student centred ideas and resources for learners from K-12.
 Each database offers connections to the the Big Ideas as well as curricular and core competencies our new curriculum focuses on.
 There is a K-12 Resource Collection (link here) and The BC Digital Classroom (link here).